riot/riot/README.md

 ### Browsers support

-Riot is supported by all modern browsers and it does not require any addictional polyfill
+Riot is supported by all modern browsers and it does not require any additional polyfill

 - IE 9+
 - Edge